icon

 Managed Kubernetes offerings like DigitalOcean Kubernetes (DOKS) and the Amazon Elastic Kubernetes Service (Amazon EKS) simplify operations by handling infrastructure behind the scenes.
 While managed Kubernetes doesn’t take away all of the cluster management, it does remove the need for users to continuously monitor the Kubernetes control plane, upgrade to the latest versions, and monitor node pools.

 In this article, we will compare DOKS vs AWS EKS-managed services for running production workloads on Kubernetes.
-We will look at differences in managing the control plane, setting up worker nodes, ease of use, Kubernetes version updates, and pricing models.
+We will look at differences in managing the control plane, setting up worker nodes, ease of use, Kubernetes version updates, Kubernetes networking, and pricing models.

 Summary